 Several minutes later our main courses arrived.
 I was impressed with the size of our dishes.
 Three tacos were loaded with halibut and wrapped in two corn taco shells each with a side of pico de gallo.
 It was the same with the basket of colossal shrimp―packed full.
 For the money, which I think is a little pricey for a walk-up roadside diner, I was happy to see they weren’t scrimping.

-The Verdict: My tacos were moist, spicy, and the fresh pico de gallo added that salsa pop.
+My tacos were moist, spicy, and the fresh pico de gallo added that salsa pop.
 It was really nice to have two corn tacos for each one as it provided more support.
 The colossal shrimp were huge and the fry batter nice and crispy.
 Would we order both of these again?
 Yes.
 But, I’d request that the spice on the tacos be toned down because after my first several bites my mouth felt like it was on fire.
 If you are not into spicy dishes, the halibut tacos are probably not right for you.

 Over the years, I’ve always heard good comments about The Shrimp Shack from Anacortians.
 Now I can add mine to the mix.

 The Shrimp Shack

 Where: 6168 State Route 20, Anacortes, Wa 98221 (2.5 miles north of Deception Pass State Park)